Majorana-XYZ subsystem code: Majorana-XYZ code

 We define here the stabiliser group $S$ of the Majorana-XYZ code, following the standard way to characterise a quantum error correction code by the stabiliser formalism~\cite{Gottesmann:Stabilizer,Poulin:Stabilizer}.

 A direct calculation shows that the \textit{loop operators} $\Xi_l^{A}$ are symmetries, i.e. $\comm{H_{\textrm{XYZ}}}{\Xi_l^{A}}=0$, where $A \in \{X, Y, Z \}$ and the support is defined along a straight line in one of the three lattice directions as shown in Fig.~\ref{fig:LoopOperators}, looping around periodic boundary conditions.
 The index $l$ refers to the spatial position of the line.
 Note that a loop product of Pauli $A$ is a symmetry only in the direction shown in Fig.~\ref{fig:LoopOperators}.
 There are $3L$ loop operators, and they are similar to the symmetries along straight lines in the $90^\circ$ compass model~\cite{CompassModelsReview, Li:CompassCodes,nussinovDiscreteSlidingSymmetries2005}.
+In this context the code can be viewed as a generalisation to the triangular lattice of the quantum compass model on the square lattice.

 In the thermodynamic limit or on tori which have no shear meaning the clusters considered here, each loop matches itself at the boundary.
 Loops of different kind $A \in \{X, Y, Z \}$ can intersect only once and therefore anticommute.
 Physically, the action of e.g. $\Xi_i^X$ flips one spin on the support of every $Z$-loop and $Y$-loop operator and thus flips the signs of their eigenvalues.